 The result is some great, affordable places run by the same restaurateurs.
 A win for consumers in my mind.

-One of my favourite places to eat in Wellington, arriving even at 6 or 6.30pm on a Saturday night you should expect an acceptable 30 minute wait for a table.
+Crab Shack is one of my favourite places to eat in Wellington.
+Arriving even at 6 or 6.30pm on a Saturday night you should expect an acceptable 30 minute wait for a table.
 But if you do have to wait you’ll be directed right down the venue, through Shed 5 to another the bar (where the Crab Shack drink specials are not available) to wait.

 If you’re seated near the visible kitchen you can watch the meals being prepared.
 The White Sangria works with everything, Salmon and Calamari Rings make fabulous starters and you can’t go wrong with the Cajun Catch of The Day.
 I always feel a little bad not ordering crabs being their speciality but they truly offer some of the best Wellington food and it’s well priced.